huggingface/datasets/datasets/glue/README.md

 #### sst2

 The Stanford Sentiment Treebank consists of sentences from movie reviews and human annotations of their sentiment.
 The task is to predict the sentiment of a given sentence.
-The authors of the benchmark use the two-way (positive/negative) class split, and use only sentence-level labels.
+It uses the two-way (positive/negative) class split, with only sentence-level labels.

 #### stsb